FidoID – The Trusted Pet Microchip Registry

 FidoID is a team of veterinary and technology professionals, collectively having several decades of experience.

-We are all working hard to give lost pets the best chance possible.
+We are all working hard to give lost pets the best chance possible at being reunited with their keeper.
 If you need to contact us please use the following email addresses.

 For microchip registrations: